simonhw/gardening-services/README.md

 </details>

 The user's order history is listed if it exists.
 The order number, date of purchase, summary of order items, and total price are displayed in a table.
-The order number is truncated in the table and is itself a link to the order confirmation page with full details of the past order.
+The order number is truncated in the table and is itself a link to the past order confirmation page with full details of the past order.
 Hovering over the link on desktop screens will display the full order number.
 When the order confirmation page is visited from this link, an information toast message is displayed stating that this order was in the past.
 If the user has no order history, a statement confirming this is presented instead of an empty table.
 A "Back to My Account" button allows the user to navigate directly back to their account page.

 <details><summary>Toast message and changed button text on past order confirmation page</summary>